 That is why we are today launching Seahorse Environmental Communications, a new specialist consultancy which will design and execute political campaigns and communications programmes that enhance both the natural environment and the commercial success of our clients.

 The environmental impact of any organisations’ activities is now of major and growing importance to consumers, governments, shareholders and NGOs.
 As a result, every organisation needs to plan and manage their environmental impact and strategically communicate this to all stakeholders.
 This demands specialist advice from people who understand the environmental community matched with top level communications skills and first-hand experience of how governments, parliaments, civil servants, shareholders and consumers operate, think and behave.
-This is the market where Seahorse Environmental Communications will operate.
+This is the market in which Seahorse Environmental Communications will operate.

 At Seahorse, we’re driven by our passion for enhancing the natural environment and tackling climate change.
 We provide expert policy advice, impactful communications programmes and winning campaigns for clients who share our vision for a cleaner, greener, more sustainable tomorrow.